codeartisticninja/adaptor/README.md

 The Adaptor
 ===========
-A mysterious text adventure about existence.
+A mysterious text adventure game about existence.

 A game for the #1gam challenge with the theme "Friends".